 My 3-year-old regularly has a melt-down if I give him the wrong color of plastic plate.
 “Pink is not my favorite, I need a blue one!” he’ll cry.
 It doesn’t matter that no blue plates are clean.
 He thinks he’s entitled exclusively to his favorites, all the time.
 He wants only his favorite foods, clothes, and TV shows.
 Of course we are trying to teach him “you get what you get and you don’t throw a fit,” i.e., not everything has to be your favorite.
 Life is not about your preferences.

 I have plenty of preferences myself, and I’m sure I don’t even realize how much I cater to them.
-But when it comes to money-saving, I try to set aside my favorites and be content with less expensive options.
+But when it comes to saving money, I try to set aside my favorites and be content with less expensive options.
 Why?
 Because I prefer financial flexibility to debt.
 I prefer investing money to spending it on new clothes and iThings.
 I prefer to give away money instead of spending it all on things I don’t need.
-I prefer being able to take [expensive] opportunities that come along, like going to India this summer to teach women’s conferences.
+I prefer being able to take [expensive] opportunities that come along, like traveling on mission trips when we’re invited.
 I love staying home with my young children, even though that means having less income.